cda-tum/mqt-predictor/README.md

 In our exemplary scenario, the Random Forest classifier achieved the best performance.

-# Combining Both Approach to MQT Predictor Framework
+# The MQT Predictor framework: Automatic device selection and optimized compilation

 From a user's perspective, the framework is used as follows: